Belval/ML-IDS/README.md

     - Simple to understand because it is not a blackbox
 - Cons
     - Probably too simple to correctly fit the problem
     - No conception of time

-### Support Vector Machines
-- Pros
-    - Usable for semi-supervised learning if using TSVM (unlabelled data)
-    - It finds the global minimum
-- Cons
-    - A normal SVM will not return a prediction confidence and it's a big handicap in later implementation.
-    - No conception of time

 ### Standard FeedForward Neural Network